BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 in :file:`examples/driving` in particular are designed to use Scenic's abstract :ref:`driving domain <driving_domain>` and so work in either of these simulators, as well as Scenic's built-in Newtonian physics simulator and MetaDrive simulator.
-While the Newtonian simulator is convenient for testing and simple experiments, we recommend using MetaDrive for more realistic driving scenarios.
+While the Newtonian simulator is convenient for testing simple experiments, we recommend using MetaDrive for more realistic driving scenarios.

 MetaDrive support is **optional**.
 If your system supports MetaDrive, you can install it separately using: